Dave-team/Knowledge-base/Priorities.md

 - Speak up during (team) meetings.

 **Management**
 - When communicating, focus on adding the strategy, impact and context - don't just focus on the transaction of the work.
 Why do we do certain things?
 How does it relate back to our goals?
 What is the so what?
+This is true for team, stakeholders, partners, Lookerpaps - always focus on impact and so what.
 - Have an idea around how you'd solve things that the team is working on when asked the question.
 - Try to have them answer the questions:
  - What have you tried so far?